Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 File Linker
 ===========

-File linking in Para-C is similar to C, with the key-difference being though, that the result of the generation is a single C file, not byte code.
-This means that the linker has the main task to fetch all definitions and link them together creating in the end the resulting C-file (This will be though managed by the code generator).
+File linking in Para-C is similar to C, with the key-difference being though, that the result of the generation is a C project (files and headers for all items), not byte code.

+This means that the linker has the main task to fetch all definitions and link them together creating in the end the resulting C project and files (This will be though managed by the code generator).

 All definitions will be placed in the C-file, as well as the declarations in the C-Header.
 This to preserve the declaration logic, and avoid reference errors in the C code.

 Code Optimiser
 ==============